 If you have a surgery planned, plan in your scar treatments for as soon as your surgeon estimates your stitches can come out.

 Stretch marks aren’t the same as a scar, but they’re close.
 Stretch marks are also made of collagen and are used to fill in gaps in the skin caused by stretching of skin before it had time to adapt.
 Stretch marks occur during periods of growth, significant weight gain, pregnancy and when building muscle quickly.

 We treat stretch marks the same as other scars and as with other scarring; the sooner, the better.
-So while we can’t do stretch mark ‘removal’ as such, we can perform laser stretch mark treatments.
-We can treat very old stretch marks and soften, fade and recontour your body’s protestations from times gone by.
+So, while we can’t do stretch mark ‘removal’ as such, we can perform laser stretch mark treatments.
+We can treat very old stretch marks and soften, fade and recontour your body’s protestations from time.

 Can hypertrophic scars be treated?

 Hypertrophic scarring is thickened, raised scar tissue that developed abnormally as part of the wound healing process, with extra connective tissue sent to the area.

 Hypertrophic scars can make what would typically be a small blemish on the skin from a minor injury or surgery become raised, red and puffy scar tissue.
 We can treat hypertrophic scars, reducing redness and excess scar tissue to reduce prominence.

 Get help with your scars.